 Additionally, enabled by the HITRUST CTX, HITRUST will issue threat advisories based on the actual threats addressed by each control in the HITRUST CSF.

-By fully leveraging the HITRUST CSF and HITRUST Threat Catalogue, healthcare organizations will be better able to safeguard health information and maintain the trust of their patients and the members they serve.
+By fully leveraging the HITRUST CSF and HITRUST Threat Catalogue, organizations will be better able to safeguard information and maintain the trust of their customers and the members they serve.

 If you need more information, a list of frequently asked questions can be found here.